Spencerx/fennek/README.md

 ## Install Server Certificates

 * Open your **fennek-certificates.sh** script.
-For our use case the SUSE Manager WebUI certificates are required for accessing components(websockets) during images processing.
+For our use case the SUSE Manager WebUI certificates are required for accessing some components(websockets) during reconnaissance.
 This script must be run as the **sudo** user.

-Replace **$HOSTNAME** with your SUSE Manager servers hostname:
+Replace **$HOSTNAME** with the SUSE Manager server hostname:

 ```
 wget http://$HOSTNAME/pub/RHN-ORG-TRUSTED-SSL-CERT -O /etc/pki/trust/anchors/$HOSTNAME_NO_HTTPS.cert